Medical Laboratory Technology

 Year # of Graduates # of Graduates Taking Certification Exam % Certification Pass Rate

-* No students have sat for the certification at the time of report.
-Graduates have 18 months to take the certification exam after completion of program in the state of Georgia.
+* One student has not sat for ASCP certification at the time of the report, and one student is set for re-take.
+Students have 18 months after completing the program to sit for ASCP certification in the state of Georgia.

 Job Placement Rates: